aredn/documentation/arednGettingStarted/node_admin.rst

 Additional options are displayed when you click **Advanced Options**.

-By default your node can use a local `GPS <https://en.wikipedia.org/wiki/Global_Positioning_System>`_ time source if one is available.
+By default your node can use a local **GPS Time** source if one is available.
 To disable this behavior, slide the switch to the *off* position.

 If you want your node to function as a GPS time *server* you will need to install the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package.
 This third party package allows a node with adequate processing power and memory to have a USB GPS dongle connected so that it can provide GPS time for itself and other local DtD linked devices.
 Further information is available on the `WhereAndWhen <https://github.com/kn6plv/WhereAndWhen>`_ package website.